hankjordan/bevy_save/README.md

 ### Save file management

-`bevy_save` automatically uses your app's workspace name to create a unique, permanent save location in the correct place for [whatever platform](#platforms) it is running on.
+`bevy_save` automatically uses your app's workspace name to create a unique, permanent save location in the correct place for [any platform](#platforms) it can run on.

 - [`World::save()`](https://docs.rs/bevy_save/latest/bevy_save/trait.WorldSaveableExt.html#tymethod.save) and [`World::load()`](https://docs.rs/bevy_save/latest/bevy_save/trait.WorldSaveableExt.html#tymethod.load) uses the managed save file location to save and load your application state, handling all serialization and deserialization for you.
 - These methods accept a [`Pipeline`], a strongly typed representation of how you are going to be saving and loading.